CamDevHub/jiratoolbox/README.md

 ## Features

-- **Holiday Management**: From a magnificent calendar, send your next holidays to your jira instance.
+- **Holiday Management**: From a magnificent calendar, send your next holidays to your jira instance (this is not the right tool for that though).
 - **IDK**: I might remove later

 ## Usage